 Have you included elements that act as barriers against the wind?
-A pergola fixed over the space will offer some protection for furniture and planters (and also the plants in them, by preventing wind scorch), by changing the wind’s direction, so that the full force of any gust doesn’t hit the space head-on.
+A pergola fixed over the space will offer some protection for rooftop furniture and planters (and also the plants in them, by preventing wind scorch), by changing the wind’s direction, so that the full force of any gust doesn’t hit the space head-on.
 For vertical gardens, a trellis will help keep plants fixed in place.

-While some furniture—especially benches and tables—can be bolted down, fixing chairs in place isn’t the best design approach.
+While some rooftop furniture—especially benches and tables—can be bolted down, fixing chairs in place isn’t the best design approach.
 People come in all shapes and sizes and like to adjust their chairs for optimal leg room, or to stay within arm’s reach of side tables.
 They may also need to move their chairs to suit different types of gatherings.
 Again, stick with heavyweight frames for chairs, and you won’t need to bolt them down.